 Below you will find short reflections from some of our colleagues at Newcastle about all that the city can offer.
-Over the coming months we will add further information to these pages about planning your time in Newcastle.

 Come to the 2022 RGS-IBG Annual Conference and you’ll find in Newcastle a vibrant and compact city centre.
 At its heart is the Georgian neoclassical Grainger Town, which holds the city’s retail and entertainment core.
 The university campus is just to the northern edge of Grainger Town, giving Society delegates lots of choice less than a 10 minute walk from campus, whether at traditional British pubs such as the Trent House, trendy bars such as Bar Loco or the Stack shipping container complex, late night cafes like Journey Café, or the party city venues of the Bigg Market.
 The city’s Quayside is an iconic British urban site, spanned by several bridges showcasing the region’s engineering strengths.
 There is always life there, but the best time to visit is perhaps during the Sunday market.